 The far-right leader, 53, is sticking to her preferred themes, namely immigration and security.

-Among the measures she has outlined are the end of naturalisation by marriage and of automatic citizenship for people born on French soil.
+Among the measures she has outlined are the end of naturalisation by marriage and automatic citizenship at 18 for people born on French soil and still residing there.

-She also plans to restrict access to family allowances to French people exclusively with a five-year waiting period for foreigners.
+She also plans to restrict access to family allowances to French people, with a five-year waiting period for foreigners.

 She also wants to abolish subsidies for "intermittent energies", including wind and photovoltaic power.

-She has however abandoned the idea of taking France out of the European Union, Schengen Area or euro.
+She has however abandoned the idea of taking France out of the European Union, Schengen Area and eurozone.

 Le Pen has sought to soften her party's image since taking over from her father — who was sentenced multiple times for his antisemitic comments.
 This has made the party more mainstream but she now risks being outflanked on the right by new personality, Eric Zemmour.